2023 Best Liberal Arts & Humanities Schools in Minnesota

 After completing their degree, liberal arts / sciences and humanities graduates from Winona State carry an average student debtload of $13,000.

 With a ranking of #9, Inver Hills Community College did quite well on this year’s best schools for liberal arts / sciences and humanities students.
-Located in the suburb of Inver Grove Heights, IHCC is a public school with a small student population.
+Located in the suburb of Inver Grove Heights, IHCC is a public college with a small student population.

 The average amount in student loans that liberal arts / sciences and humanities majors at IHCC take out is $14,250.